PLEASE NOTE: AN ABSENTEE BALLOT CANNOT BE HAND-CARRIED OUT OF THE OFFICE. IT MUST BE MAILED TO THE VOTER

 - You cannot leave your home because you are a member of a population vulnerable to illness;

 - You are staying in your home or avoiding your polling place as a precautionary measure in response to COVID-19.

 How to Apply

 The voter or voter’s family member may download an absentee ballot application or write a request and send it to the City Clerk’s office by email to email@example.com , by fax to 413-564-3114, by mail to: City Clerk, 59 Court St, Westfield, MA 01085 or by hand-delivery by placing it into the black drop box located outside of City Hall.
 When submitting applications or written requests by e-mail, the signature of the person requesting the ballot must be visible; cursive font or electronic signature attachments are UNACCEPTABLE.
 Also, if the application or written request is being submitted by e-mail, a scanned copy of the request must be attached.
 The written request for an absentee ballot must include all of the following: full name of voter, legal voting address, mailing address (if different), indicate date of election or all elections for current year and hand-written signature.

 Please be sure to submit your application in a timely manner to allow enough time for the ballot to be mailed to you and for you to return the ballot on Election Day.
 For more information on your ballot delivery and reception, you may use the track your ballot site (for State Elections ONLY).

-If a voter is admitted to a hospital or other health care facility after twelve o’clock noon of the 5th day before the primary or election, the voter may request that an absentee ballot be delivered to him/her by an election official or designated individual.
-The request must be done so in writing by a family member or the voter himself/herself.
+If a voter is admitted to a hospital or other health care facility after twelve o’clock noon of the 5th day before the primary or election, the voter may write a request that an absentee ballot be delivered to him/her by an election official or designated individual.

 Except for ballots which are rejected as defective or incomplete, all absentee ballots are cast and counted by the poll workers on Election Day.
 Absentee ballots are included in the final tallies, and are counted whether or not an election contains a close race.